Greece's Tsipras to chart post-bailout strategy in keynote speech - AFP

 "We are leaving behind recession and austerity," he said.

-"(Greeks) believe that austerity is not over.
-All that has ended is the obligation of creditors to give the country money... and a tough tutelage remains," said Yiannis Panagopoulos, head of Greece's leading union GSEE.

-Unemployment has fallen below 20 percent for the first time since 2011, but most Greeks continue to struggle under heavy taxation and drastically reduced income.

-The 44-year-old Tsipras is trying to bounce back from poor ratings exacerbated by Greece's worst fire tragedy in July in which nearly 100 people died near Athens.
+The 44-year-old leader is trying to bounce back from poor ratings exacerbated by Greece's worst fire tragedy in July in which nearly 100 people died near Athens.

 He reshuffled his cabinet last month, and last week indicated he would bolster labour safeguards and raise the minimum wage.